 You will likely find “budget leaks” that are draining money away from your savings goals.
 Some of these you can eliminate completely, others you may be able to reduce.

-In addition to finding the money already in your budget, you can also choose to generate more income.
+In addition to finding the money already in your budget, you can also choose to generate more income with ideas like these:

 - Turn your hobby into a service that others will pay for